Agenda

 Track: Dental

-AI is not a distant future—it's here, reshaping how dental insurers operate and improving the experience for over 115,000 patients today.
+AI is not a distant future—it's here, reshaping how dental insurers operate and improving the experience for over 113M insured members today.
 From streamlining claims processing and credentialing to optimizing network management and enabling instant benefits decisions, AI is driving efficiency and better outcomes for both insurers and providers.

 In this session, we'll go beyond the basics and dive into real-world applications, exploring: